 The New Secretary further said that he was overwhelmed with such confidence.

 Menardo Guevarra was preceded by Vitaliano Aguirre.

 Vitaliano Aguirre, the former DOJ Secretary, said that he is not sad that his term has ended rather he is thankful that it happened and is eternally grateful to all.

-He humbly asked everyone to welcome with the same degree of enthusiasm and cooperation, more if needed be, the team of the incoming New DOJ Secretary Menardo Guevarra.
+He humbly asked everyone to welcome with the same degree of enthusiasm and cooperation, more if need be, the team of the incoming New DOJ Secretary Menardo Guevarra.

 Menardo Guevarra has a bachelor of arts degree major in Political Science at the Ateneo de Manila University.
 He obtained this degree in 1974.

-He will now head one of the Philippines largest government department.
+He will now head one of the Philippines largest government departments.

-What is the job or function of DOJ, you might ask?
+What is the job or function of the DOJ, you might ask?

 DOJ is the Philippine government’s prosecution arm and administers the government’s criminal justice system by investigating crimes, prosecuting offenders and overseeing the correctional system.